Arshdeep Singh: ICC Men's T20I Cricketer of the Year 2024 | Sports-Games

 - United Arab Emirates

-Arshdeep Singh, a left-arm pacer, has been honored as the ICC Men's T20I Cricketer of the Year 2024, reinforcing his status as a top performer in T20 cricket.
+Arshdeep Singh, the talented left-arm seamer from India, has been awarded the prestigious ICC Men's T20I Cricketer of the Year 2024, recognizing his outstanding performances in the fast-paced world of T20 cricket.

-In 2024, the 25-year-old took an impressive 36 wickets across 18 matches, showcasing his exceptional bowling skills.
+At just 25 years old, Arshdeep played a crucial role in India's triumphant World Cup campaign, ending as the joint highest wicket-taker with 17 scalps.
+His impressive contributions in both the powerplay and death overs were instrumental in India's victory over South Africa by seven runs in the final held in Barbados.

-His accomplishments were further recognized as he was named in the ICC T20I Team of the Year 2024 alongside other cricket icons such as Rohit Sharma, Jasprit Bumrah, and Hardik Pandya.
+Throughout 2024, Arshdeep took an impressive 36 wickets in 18 matches, showcasing his skills with an outstanding average and strike rate.
+His crowning moment was his best figures of 4/9 against the USA in the group stage, highlighting his prowess and consistency on the international stage.

 (With inputs from agencies.)